IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Einstein is also, and I think rightly, known as a man of very great goodwill and humanity.
 Indeed if I had to think of a single word for his attitude towards human problems, I would pick the Sanskrit word Ahimsa, not to hurt, harmlessness.”

 ― <a href="https://en.wikipedia.org/wiki/J._Robert_Oppenheimer" target="_blank">J. Robert Oppenheimer</a>

+>“The law that entropy always increases, holds, I think, the supreme position among the laws of Nature.
+If someone points out to you that your pet theory of the universe is in disagreement with Maxwell's equations — then so much the worse for Maxwell's equations.
+If it is found to be contradicted by observation — well, these experimentalists do bungle things sometimes.
+But if your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation.”

+― <a href="https://en.wikipedia.org/wiki/Arthur_Eddington" target="_blank">Arthur Eddington</a>

 >“It is just as foolish to complain that people are selfish and treacherous as it is to complain that the magnetic field does not increase unless the electric field has a curl.
 Both are laws of nature.”